 What should I do to fix the mailto link problem?

 First, do NOT just remove your mailto link from your website without having a fix in place.

 Here are the steps to fix the mailto link problem.
 The solution is to develop a form that customers can use to interact with you.

-Put the form in the website and test it.
+- Put the form on the website and test it.